-Travel to Kerala, the state which is blessed with God grace.
-Come and explore Kerala the state with an inexpressible beauty.
+Travel to Kerala, the state which is blessed with God’s grace.
+Come and explore Kerala the state with inexpressible beauty.
 Sandwiched between the Arabian Sea on the west and forested Western Ghats, the state is blessed with supreme scenic beauty, sun-kissed sea beaches, backwaters.
 The state has also earned the distinction of being the finest center for ayurvedic treatment in the country.
-Travel Kerala India, a choc-a-bloc with places that attract tourists and travelers from all over the world to India justifying its appellation Kerala – God’s Own Country.
+Kerala India is a choc-a-bloc with places that attract tourists and travelers from all over the world to India justifying its appellation Kerala – God’s Own Country.
 Entice yourself as you plan to explore the landscape bestowed with beauty.

 This mesmerizing entrancing state is enveloped by the sea on one side and surrounded by the hills on another.
 It holds a fascinating voyage of discovery for the traveler.
 Colorful festivals with mysterious rituals, open to participation, are held.
 Richly caparisoned elephants leading processions can be seen.
 Exotic handicrafts and seafood preparations fresh from the Arabian sea can also be enjoyed.

 2. Religion: Hindu 57.38%, Muslims 23.33% and Christians 19.32%